fizruk/free-foil/haskell/mltt/README.md

   `A × B`.
 - Top-level definitions, unfolded by δ-reduction.

+λ is written `λ x → e` rather than `λ x . e`, because a dot inside an identifier is part of the identifier: `Nat.zero` is one token, so the parser never has to decide whether a dot qualifies a name or separates a binder from a body.
+Declarations are terminated by `;`.

 Conversion is naive: both sides are normalised and compared with the library's `alphaEquiv`.